Microchipping your dog

 - If the dog requires daily medication or has any health conditions there is a small space where you can briefly explain what medication it may need

-- If it is a young puppy please bring proof of vaccinations
+- If it is a puppy, please bring proof of vaccinations

-- You can bring along the veterinary card where a microchip sticker can be placed as a reminder of the chip number.
+- You can bring along the veterinary card where a microchip sticker can be placed as a record of the chip number

 Can I get my cat microchipped?